Flat Vs Reducing Interest Rate: Which is Better?

 Difference Between Flat and Reducing Interest Rates

-• Type of Calculation
+Type of Calculation

-However, the lenders calculate the flat interest rate on the original loan amount at the beginning of the loan tenure.
+On the other hand, the lenders calculate the flat interest rate on the original loan amount at the beginning of the loan tenure.
 After that, the total interest is added to the principal amount and divided by tenure.

-• Ease of Calculation
+Ease of Calculation

-Calculating the interest payable for reducing interest rates is complicated since the interest amount changes with each EMI you pay.
+The calculation of interest payable for reducing interest rates is complicated since the interest amount changes with each EMI you pay.
 In this case, the payable interest is calculated on the outstanding loan amount.

-• Suitability and Affordability
+Suitability and Affordability

 Reducing interest rate loans are comparatively more affordable, as with each EMI your interest liability for the loan reduces.
 However, this is not so in the case of flat-interest rate loans.